Allowing Access to Files in AFS

 - When you have administrative control over another AFS directory

 The first level of security for your own files and those to which you have been granted administrative access is your Unity password.
 Be sure to safeguard it and change it regularly.
-For more on this important topic, see Your Unity Password.
+For more on this important topic, see Unity Credentials.

 Access control list (ACL)